0xa10/tadirankit/README.md

 With the AC unit off, press MODE+WIFI until it beeps to reset the WiFi settings.

-Connect to the newly broadcast WiFi network and send it your WiFi credentials (2.4GHz only):
+Connect to the newly broadcast WiFi network ("GR-AC-something-or-other") and send it your WiFi credentials (2.4GHz only):

 ```bash
 echo -n "{\"psw\": \"SSID\",\"ssid\": \"password\",\"t\": \"wlan\"}" | nc -u 192.168.1.1 7000